blessedmadukoma/blessedmadukoma/README.md

 <!-- <img src="https://gpvc.arturio.dev/blessedmadukoma"> -->
 </p>

-- 🤝 Open for collaborations in apps or projects with Golang or Python.
+- 🤝 Open for collaborations in apps or projects (both software and data engineering) with Golang, Python or JS.
-- 🖊 I occasionally write on Hashnode (<a href="https://mblessed.hashnode.dev/">Blog</a>)
+- 🖊 An occasional <a href="https://mblessed.hashnode.dev/" target="_blank">writer</a>.
-- 💬 Ask me about Golang or Python, or a little bit of JS😉
+- 💬 Ask me about Software development or my fascinating journey into [Data Engineering](https://mblessed.hashnode.dev/a-journey-into-data-engineering)😉
-- ⚡ Fun fact: I love sports and reading books 🤩
+- ⚡ Fun fact: I love sports and reading books🤩

 ---